Fourier Neural Operator with Learned Deformations for PDEs on General Geometries: Numerical Examples

 \section{Numerical Examples}

-We compare the Geo-FNO against other machine learning models on PDEs with various geometries.
-As shown in Figure \ref{fig:solid} and \ref{fig:fluid}, Geo-FNO can be applied on irregular domains and non-uniform meshes.
-It is more accurate than direct interpolation on existing ML-based PDE solvers such as the standard FNO\citep{li2020fourier} and UNet\citep{ronneberger2015u}, as well as mesh-free methods such as Graph neural operators (GNO) \citep{li2020neural} and DeepONet \citep{lu2019deeponet}.
+{ In this section, we study Geo-FNO numerically, and compare the Geo-FNO against other machine-learning models on PDEs with various geometries, including hyper-elastic problem in \cref{ssec:solid-elastic}, plastic problem in \cref{ssec:solid-plastic}, advection equation on a sphere problem in \cref{ssec:fluid-sphere}, airfoil problem in \cref{ssec:fluid-airfoil}, and pipe problem in \cref{ssec:fluid-pipe}.
+We demonstrate that Geo-FNO can be applied on irregular domains and non-uniform meshes (See \cref{fig:solid,fig:fluid}) and show it is more accurate than combining direct interpolation with existing ML-based PDE solvers such as the standard FNO~\citep{li2020fourier} and UNet\citep{ronneberger2015u}, as well as mesh-free methods such as Graph neural operators (GNO) \citep{li2020neural} and DeepONet \citep{lu2019deeponet} (See \cref{table:elas} and \cref{table:structured}).
 Meanwhile, Geo-FNO perseveres the speed of standard FNO.
-It can accelerate the numerical solvers up to $10^5$ times on the airfoil problem.
+It can accelerate the numerical solvers up to $10^5$ times on the airfoil problem (See \cref{ssec:fluid-airfoil}).
 All experiments are performed on a single Nvidia 3090 GPU.
-With no special mention, we train all the model with 500 epochs with an initial learning rate of $0.001$ which decays by half every 100 epochs.
-We use the relative L2 error for both the training and testing.
-The detailed implementation and be found in the appendix.
+With no special mention, we train all the models with 500 epochs with an initial learning rate of $0.001$ which decays by half every 100 epochs.
+We use the relative $L^2$ error for both the training and testing.
+And the standard Adam optimizer is used.
+The code is available at \url{https://github.com/neuraloperator/Geo-FNO}. }